VSparl/dotfiles/nvim/README.md

 sudo cmd /c mklink /d $env:localappdata\nvim (Resolve-Path .\).Path
 ```

 This will create a Symlink inside the AppData directory pointing to the GitHub files.
-The device will create an additional folder called `nvim-data` which stores things like caches and lazily loaded extension files.
-This folder is not synced to GitHub because it is individual to each device.
-Therefore, it exists in `AppData\nvim` without a symlink.
+You may need to delete the symlink made by the old nvim files if you're migrating to this version.